 None of this applies to digital pianos.
 Because they don’t have strings, they never need to be tuned, so they are certainly much easier to maintain.

 Of course, because they are electric, it is also much easier to control the volume.
 Whereas with an acoustic piano, although they are very expressive, there is a certain amount of noise you just have to make.

 Some digital pianos have speakers built in but generally, the stage models don’t.
 This makes them more portable.
 Of course, the assumption is that they will be plugged into a larger PA system for any performance.

 So one consideration is that you might need at least 2 plug sockets if your piano is a stage model – one for the instrument itself and one for an amplifier.

 Digital vs acoustic piano: Which Is Best For A Beginner?

 This is a really difficult question.
 For me, a piano sitting in the corner, ready to play as soon as you sit at it, is inviting.
 And growing up with that easy access to the instrument was key to learning to play it.

 There’s nothing like the sound and feel of a real piano.
 You can feel the vibrations on the strings under your fingers through the keys when you play.
 The real thing is so responsive to how hard you hit the keys.

-But, of course there is the question of volume.
-If you have neighbours and are gigging with an acoustic piano, it’s basically impossible without some serious protective gear.
+But, of course, there is the question of volume.
+If you have neighbors and are gigging with an acoustic piano, it’s impossible without some serious protective gear.
 You will also need a piano tuner on staff.